Aleksandar Živković (footballer, born 1912): International career

-Živković was capped 15 times for the Yugoslavian national team and once for the Croatian national team in 1940.
+Živković was capped 15 times for the Yugoslavia national team and once for the Croatia national team in 1940.

-Živković was one of seven Croatian players to boycott the Yugoslavian national team at the 1930 FIFA World Cup after the Football Association of Yugoslavia was moved from Zagreb to Belgrade. Živković made his international debut on 2 August 1931 (aged 18 years 7 months 8 days) against Czechoslovakia and scored the opening goal of a 2-1 win. Živković was the top scorer at the 1932 Balkan Cup, with five goals.
+Živković was one of seven Croatian players to boycott the Yugoslavia national team at the 1930 FIFA World Cup after the Football Association of Yugoslavia was moved from Zagreb to Belgrade. Živković made his international debut on 2 August 1931 (aged 18 years 7 months 8 days) against Czechoslovakia and scored the opening goal of a 2–1 win. Živković was the top scorer at the 1932 Balkan Cup, with five goals.
 He was also part of the Yugoslavia team that won the 1935 Balkan Cup, contributing with 2 goals.
 With 10 goals in the Balkan Cup, he is the shared third all-time top goal scorer in the competition's history, alongside Asen Panchev who also has 10, and only behind Bulgaria's Ljubomir Angelov (14) and Romania's Iuliu Bodola (15).